 Length of Stay

 The length of inpatient stay is highly individualized, depending on the severity of the brain injury and the rate of improvement.
 Typically, length of stay ranges between 30-90 days, depending on diagnosis, severity of injury, rehabilitation goals, and medical complications.

 Brain injury rehabilitation involves not only the patient, but the patient's family and support system.
-Families are also urged to observe and participate in therapy sessions and to attend educational programs about traumatic brain injury.
+Families are also urged to observe and participate in therapy sessions and to attend educational programs about brain injury.
 Our clinical care managers provide families with counseling, assistance with insurance and help in applying for benefits.